Edward J. Lakso: Family

 Lakso and his first wife, his home-town sweetheart Ruth Louise (Laird) Lakso, married in 1953 and divorced in 1961.
 Together they had 2 children, both girls, one of whom worked with him in the 1970s, providing story lines for 9 episodes of Charlie's Angels (under the name "Laurie Lakso Beasley") when he was the line producer.
 In 1967, Ed married 29-year-old Diane H. Haggin, a model and actress.
 The marriage lasted until 1974.
-In 1985, he was married to 37-year-old writer-actress-producer Lee Travis.
+In 1985, he was married to 37-year-old actress Lee Travis, who was previously married to James Minotto Jr.